Piha, New Zealand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Be sure to get the correct kind.
-Most adapters available online are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types I. Be careful to pick the correct kind.
+Most adapters available are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most locations.

 A portable power bank, like this one